Fil-Estate Properties, Inc. vs. Homena-Valencia

 Arguments of the Petitioners

-- The special civil action for certiorari was timely filed within the 60-day period under Section 4, Rule 65, reckoned from their receipt of the RTC order disallowing the notice of appeal on September 22, 2000.
+- Timeliness of Certiorari: The special civil action for certiorari before the CA was filed within the 60-day period under Section 4, Rule 65, reckoned from September 22, 2000 (receipt of RTC order denying the notice of appeal), not from the 2000 motion for reconsideration

 Arguments of the Respondents